eclipse-theia/theia-website/src/docs/enhanced_tab_bar_preview.md

 This enhanced preview offers more room for information for widgets to show when hovering above a widget's tab.
 Moreover, it can easily be styled according to the needs of a tool provider adopting Theia.

-## Enabling the Enhanced Tab Bar Preview
+## Enabling the enhanced tab bar preview

 The enhanced tab bar preview is disabled by default and needs to be explicitly enabled with a via the preference `window.tabbar.enhancedPreview`.